It’s a Question of Trust (Or Is It?)

 So long as you are transparent with them from the outset, about what will happen if they breach the agreement they have no reason for a negative reaction or to cause bad PR for you.

-Your terms and conditions provide protection for you and your customers.
-As such they offer reassurance that you will behave in a professional manner should any issues arise.
+Your terms and conditions protect you and your customers.
+As such they offer reassurance that you will behave professionally should any issues arise.

 • Terms and conditions set which country’s law will enforce your contract.
 This is particularly important if you have a customer based outside of your home country.
 If you haven’t specified the governing law of the contract then the assumption will be that the law of the country of seller’s place of business will govern it.